 Any comprehensive review of studies using this approach faces terminological challenges, as relevant studies do not consistently use the term “harmonization” or related terms.

 With this terminological challenge in mind, we note several prominent survey data harmonization publications in a specific area of scholarship, namely, political attitudes and behaviors.
 Projects that have produced multiple high-impact contributions on these topics include Claassen’s research on “Democratic Mood” (e.g., Claassen 2020), Neundorf’s “Global Citizen Politics” project (e.g., Neundorf, Gerschewski, and Olar 2020), and Solt’s “Dynamic Comparative Public Opinion” lab (e.g., Hu and Solt 2025).
 Additional prominent political science studies investigate core topics in the field, including affluence and representation (Lupu and Warner 2022), political ideology (Caughey, O’Grady, and Warshaw 2019), political participation (Dassonneville et al. 2021; Kostelka and Blais 2021), and political trust (Valgarðsson et al. 2025).
-These studies exemplify the approach of combining multiple cross-national datasets from several different survey programs (See Appendix A for documentation of additional prominent literature, data sources, and research projects for cross-national survey data harmonization.
+These studies exemplify the approach of combining multiple cross-national datasets from several different survey programs.
+(See Appendix A for documentation of additional prominent literature, data sources, and research projects for cross-national survey data harmonization.)

 Researchers’ Insights

 This brief overview indicates the high-impact contributions that recent studies using this approach have made on important topics.
-To better understand the opportunities and challenges of this type of research, we conducted semi-structured interviews with 22 researchers with expertise in survey data harmonization in political science and related fields (See Appendices B for IRB-approved consent form; C for interview instrument; D for interviewee characteristics).
+To better understand the opportunities and challenges of this type of research, we conducted semi-structured interviews with 22 researchers with expertise in survey data harmonization in political science and related fields.
+(See Appendices B for IRB-approved consent form; C for interview instrument; D for interviewee characteristics.)

 Synthesizing insights from the literature and these interviews, we identify key opportunities for survey data harmonization, followed by key challenges.
 Before detailing specific insights, we highlight a dominant meta-theme: the importance of revising a project’s highest priority research questions in dialogue with the identification of fully harmonizable data.
 One senior researcher articulated an “abundance of riches” challenge, as this approach can tempt even the most experienced researchers to “get lost like kids in a candy store” and lose sight of the importance of addressing clearly defined questions.
 Another senior researcher described a related “iterative process” challenge stemming from the time-intensive balancing act of creating a harmonized dataset that accounts for technical harmonization challenges (e.g., question wording, response categories, country-year data availability), while clarifying the possible scope of theory-informed analysis based on harmonizable data.
 Experienced researchers strongly advised asking: Can the same (or similar) findings be produced without survey data harmonization?
 If the answer is “yes,” researchers suggested skipping the data harmonization journey.
 Conversely, researchers noted that survey data harmonization can be optimal for answering certain kinds of questions, best articulated by one interviewee as follows: “It’s one of the only ways to say something truly meaningful about political attitudes and behaviors across diverse contexts, and over long time periods.”
-The concluding discussion details best practices based on the interviews and describes the second meta-theme in our interviews: the importance of investing in scholarly community due to the unique combination of opportunities and challenges this strategy presents.
+The concluding discussion details best practices based on the interviews and describes their second meta-theme: the importance of investing in the scholarly community due to the unique combination of opportunities and challenges this strategy presents.

 Opportunities